orstavik/JoiEvents/docs/4_EventSequence/3_WhatIs_target.md

 Native events and EventSequences uses one of several strategies to identify their `target`:

 1. **`target`-less events** use the `window` as their target.
-They do *not* select out any particular element in the `document` because it would make no sense and *add no value*.
+They do *not* select out any particular element in the `document` because it makes no sense and adds no value.
 Examples of such events are `beforeprint`, `message`, and `offline`.
 2. **User targeted events** select a DOM element as their target during the course of the event or EventSequence itself.
 Mouse- and touch-based events are good examples of such targeting.
-3. **State targeted events** use elements that have already been marked as being the active target in the DOM. `keydown` for example uses as their target the element marked as having `focus`.
+3. **State targeted events** use elements that a different event has already marked as being the active target in the DOM. `keydown` for example uses as their target the element marked as having `focus`.

 ## One event, one target

-An event can only have a single target (which can be `window`).
-If your event needs to target a group of elements, then it should either a) look up the DOM to find a single, common ancestor, b) skip some targets, or c) dispatch multiple events, one for each targeted element.
+*One* event can only have *one* target.
+If your event needs to target a group of elements, then it must either:

-An example of a) an event that goes up the DOM to find the nearest ancestor is the `change` event.
-As the user selects an `<option>` in a `<select>`, a `change` event is fired.
-The `change` event can be seen as affecting *two* targets: a previously selected `<option>` now being deselected, and the `<option>` being selected now.
-If the `change` event were to be fired from the `<option>` elements, then you would either have fire *two* events or set *two* targets to capture the change of state.

-An example of b) is the `click` event.
+1. **skip targets**.
+An example of this is the `click` event.
 If *two* or more elements overlap the same screen space, then only the top-most element is `click`ed.
 Any `click` event on elements positioned "behind" the topmost element are simply discarded, even when the topmost element is fully transparent.

-An example of c) is the `mouseenter` and `mouseleave` events.
-A single `mousemove` can cause the mouse cursor to enter the screen space of one element and leave the screen space of another.
+2. **dispatch multiple events, one for each target**.
+An example of this strategy is the `mouseenter` and `mouseleave` events.
+A single `mousemove` event can cause the mouse cursor to enter the screen space of one element and leave the screen space of another.
 In other words, as the mouse moves the state of `hover` can change for *two* or more elements at the same time.
-Now, if only a `mousemove` event was fired, its target would be the element over which the cursor *enters* or floats *over*.
-To avoid forcing the developer to remember the state of previously hovered elements, the browser dispatches *two* additional events, `mouseenter` and `mouseleave`, that can apply to both possible targets.
+Now, if only a `mousemove` event was fired, its target would likely be the element over which the cursor *enters* or floats *over*.
+To avoid forcing the developer to remember the state of previously hovered elements, the browser dispatches *two* events, in addition to `mousemove`: `mouseenter` and `mouseleave`.

+3. **dispatch from a common ancestor up the DOM**.
+The `change` event is dispatched from a shared ancestor.
+When a user selects an `<option>` in a `<select>`, a `change` event is fired on the `<select>` parent, not the `<option>` child.
+This is because the `change` event affects *two* targets: a) the previously selected `<option>` now being deselected, and  b) the `<option>` now being selected.
+If the `change` event were to be fired from the `<option>` elements, then you would either need *two* different events or skip firing an event for the `<option>` being deselected.

 ## Targets in EventSequences